 Proceeds of the book will help support and maintain the Dead Fred website.

 Please note that you will need to have Adobe Acrobat Reader installed on your computer.
-Again do not worry as this is real simple to set up.
+Again do not worry as this is really simple to set up.

 ✔ Free to use